Menu

 3:50 – 4:50 pm CDT (1 CE contact hour)

-Jennifer R. Johnson, BSN, RN, CNRN;
+Jennifer R. Johnson, BSN RN CNRN

-Michelle Donoughe, BSN, RN, CNRN
+Michelle Donoughe, BSN RN CNRN

 This session will provide the results of an equipment trial of specialized chairs and an overview of whether or not they provide additional benefits to patients and staff in the following areas: prevention of falls, reduction of skin injuries, improved mobilization practices, better patient satisfaction, and an evaluation of staff perceptions, in terms of compliance and ease of use.